 We are all looking for ways to save money in this day and age, especially if you are a homeowner.
 Homes and their regular upkeep and maintenance can easily drain your wallet.
 In this busy world, there can still be ways to DIY that doesn’t consume every second of your free time but still saves thousands on home maintenance.
 Stay tuned because here are a few of the tricks that I have been using for years to help maintain my house, without bleeding myself dry.

 What I mean by that is that we are a no-shoes house.
 I make everybody take off their shoes when they come inside because I don’t want the dirt everywhere.
 That does two things.
 It keeps me from having to clean as often, and it keeps dirt and debris from constantly grinding into my floors.
 If your friends don’t like to take off their shoes, offer them guest slippers or inexpensive plastic clogs to wear in the house.
 Repair man?
 Keep a box of paper boot covers so they can do their work, but you can protect your floor.

 With regard to vinegar, I clean the floors with it.
-It is the absolute best cleaner out there and so cheap!
-I can get a 64 ounce jug at Target for $1.59.
+It is the absolute best cleaners out there and so cheap!
+I can get a 64 ounce jug at Target for less than $2.
 I put about 1/5 of it in my kitchen sink with hot water and mop away.
 Vinegar is not only very cost effective but it won’t strip the polyurethane off the floors either, which saves me tons of money in the long run since I won’t have to pay to get them refinished.